-Trump, at raucous Pennsylvania rally, pushes GOP candidate and counters Biden's push
+Trump, at raucous Pennsylvania rally, slams Scranton-born Biden: 'He deserted you'

 "I think next time we're just going to have to get a bigger hanger," Trump said at the start of the rally, as the oversized crowd broke out into a sustained chant of "four more years."

-Large crowds assembled early Monday at Williamsport Regional Airport in Montoursville, as supporters eagerly awaited the first presidential visit to Lycoming County in nearly two decades.
+Large crowds had assembled early Monday at Williamsport Regional Airport in Montoursville, as supporters eagerly awaited the first presidential visit to Lycoming County in nearly two decades.

+"Get out and vote -- can't take a chance," Trump said.
+"You joined our movement because you rejected the failures and betrayals of the past. ...
+You reclaimed your destiny, you defended your dignity, and you took back your country."

+As Trump derided what he called the "treason" of the secret FBI investigations into his campaign that presented "artificial obstacles" to his candidacy, and chants of "Lock them up" rang out, Trump remarked, "Well, we have a great new attorney general who's going to give it a fair look."

 Fox News' Brooke Singman and The Associated Press contributed to this report.